Basics of Revenue Management and Hiring a Revenue Manager for your Vacation Rental Business

 2. Someone with vacation rental industry experience.

-A successful revenue manager is insightful and has an eye for occupancy demands, market trends, and the unique characteristics of individual properties that help them make an informed pricing strategy.
-They know how to keep up with industry trends and implement the relevant ongoing trend in their pricing strategy that will help them increase revenue.
+A successful revenue manager is insightful and has an eye for demand, market trends, and the unique characteristics of individual properties that help them make an informed pricing strategy.
+They know how to keep up with industry trends and implement them in their pricing strategy that will help them increase revenue.

-3. He knows the market well and stays updated.
+3. They know the market well and stay updated.

 Even though a revenue management tool can give you data about the demand trends, only a revenue manager can properly utilize that information by adjusting the tool to work for your business.